The Battle of Algiers: 2003 Pentagon screening

 During 2003, the press reported that United States Department of Defense (the Pentagon) offered a screening of the movie on August 27.
 The Directorate for Special Operations and Low-Intensity Conflict regarded it as useful for commanders and troops facing similar issues in occupied Iraq.

 A flyer for the screening said:

 According to the Defense Department official in charge of the screening, "Showing the film offers historical insight into the conduct of French operations in Algeria, and was intended to prompt informative discussion of the challenges faced by the French."

 2003–2004 theatrical re-release

 At the time of the 2003 Pentagon screening, legal and "pirate" VHS and DVD versions of the movie were available in the United States and elsewhere, but the image quality was degraded.
 A restored print had been made in Italy in 1999.
 Rialto Pictures acquired the distribution rights to re-release the film again in the United Kingdom in December 2003 as well as in the United States and in France on separate dates in 2004.
 The film was shown in the Espace Accattone, rue Cujas in Paris, from November 15, 2006, to March 6, 2007.

+Home media

+The home media release history of Battle of Algiers is summarized in the following table.